wmadavis/wmadavis.github.io/content/teaching.md

 *Any errors are due to the professors who taught me wrong or the students who didn’t point them out.*

-*Out of respect for the non-predatory academic publishing industry, I discourage you from finding a free version of this textbook or any other by [Googling their titles, their authors, and adding “pdf” at the end](https://www.google.com/search?q=Introduction+to+Econometrics+watson+4th+edition+pdf&sca_esv=568605030&sxsrf=AM9HkKm2WdaM2SNR0--eUd572Acbx9Egyg%3A1695760925959&ei=HUITZaOMOqOs5NoP5biHSA&ved=0ahUKEwjjjvbckcmBAxUjFlkFHWXcAQkQ4dUDCBA&uact=5&oq=Introduction+to+Econometrics+watson+4th+edition+pdf&gs_lp=Egxnd3Mtd2l6LXNlcnAiM0ludHJvZHVjdGlvbiB0byBFY29ub21ldHJpY3Mgd2F0c29uIDR0aCBlZGl0aW9uIHBkZjIGEAAYFhgeSO8pUN4EWNEocAR4AZABAZgBmQGgAbYTqgEFMTAuMTS4AQPIAQD4AQL4AQHCAgoQABhHGNYEGLADwgIFEC4YgATCAgUQABiABMICFBAuGIAEGJcFGNwEGN4EGOAE2AEBwgIHECMYigUYJ8ICCBAAGIoFGIYD4gMEGAAgQYgGAZAGCLoGBggBEAEYFA&sclient=gws-wiz-serp&bshm=rime/1).
-Failing that, I am hereby disavowing [Sci-Hub](https://sci-hub.se/database) as a resource for such searches as well.*
+*Out of respect for the non-predatory academic publishing industry, I discourage you from finding a free version of any textbooks mentioned here or elsewher by [Googling their titles]((https://www.google.com/search?q=Introduction+to+Econometrics+watson+4th+edition+pdf&sca_esv=568605030&sxsrf=AM9HkKm2WdaM2SNR0--eUd572Acbx9Egyg%3A1695760925959&ei=HUITZaOMOqOs5NoP5biHSA&ved=0ahUKEwjjjvbckcmBAxUjFlkFHWXcAQkQ4dUDCBA&uact=5&oq=Introduction+to+Econometrics+watson+4th+edition+pdf&gs_lp=Egxnd3Mtd2l6LXNlcnAiM0ludHJvZHVjdGlvbiB0byBFY29ub21ldHJpY3Mgd2F0c29uIDR0aCBlZGl0aW9uIHBkZjIGEAAYFhgeSO8pUN4EWNEocAR4AZABAZgBmQGgAbYTqgEFMTAuMTS4AQPIAQD4AQL4AQHCAgoQABhHGNYEGLADwgIFEC4YgATCAgUQABiABMICFBAuGIAEGJcFGNwEGN4EGOAE2AEBwgIHECMYigUYJ8ICCBAAGIoFGIYD4gMEGAAgQYgGAZAGCLoGBggBEAEYFA&sclient=gws-wiz-serp&bshm=rime/1)), their authors, the edition number, and adding “pdf” at the end.
+Failing that, I am also hereby disavowing [Sci-Hub](https://sci-hub.se/database) as a resource for obtaining this material as well.*

 ---